troop834/sanramonscouts.org/content/tree-recycling.md

 Thank you for your interest in our tree recycling program.
 We will be picking up trees on **Saturday, January 7, 2023**.
 Please fill out the form below to let us know that you would like your tree picked up.

-On pickup day, please leave your optional $10 donation under your mat and leave your tree at the curb.
+On pickup day, please leave your $10 donation under your mat and leave your tree at the curb.
 Trees must be free of ornaments, tinsel, lights, and garlands.
 We cannot take artificial trees or live trees with flocking.